View or Print All Sections

 Hepatitis C can cause acute or chronic infection.
-Your doctor may recommend screening you for hepatitis C if you have a high chance of being infected or were born between 1945 and 1965.
-Early diagnosis and treatment can prevent liver damage.
+Doctors usually recommend one-time screening of all adults ages 18 to 79 for hepatitis C. Early diagnosis and treatment can prevent liver damage.

 The hepatitis D virus is unusual because it can only infect you when you also have a hepatitis B virus infection.
 A coinfection occurs when you get both hepatitis D and hepatitis B infections at the same time.
 A superinfection occurs if you already have chronic hepatitis B and then become infected with hepatitis D.